melissachang/bosch-dishwasher-delayed-start/README.md

 ### Overview

 Prior to 2023 Q4, one could kick off delayed start directly in Bosch dishwasher.
-[Starting in 2023 Q4](https://www.reddit.com/r/Appliances/comments/18bhs2u/bosch_800_dishwasher_rant/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button), one has to kick off delayed start from the app.
-If you want delayed start every day, then every day you have to pull out your phone, open an app, and press some buttons.
+[Starting in 2023 Q4](https://www.reddit.com/r/Appliances/comments/18bhs2u/bosch_800_dishwasher_rant/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button), one has to kick off delayed start from Home Connect app.
+If you want delayed start every day, then every day you have to open Home Connect app.

-I used Google Home automation to kick off delayed start every day, without having to open an app.
+I used Google Home automation to kick off delayed start every day.
+Now I don't have to open Home Connect app every day.

 ### Solution - Google Home automation

-First, see if you can one-time start dishwasher from Google Home app:
+Before configuring automation, see if you can start dishwasher from Google Home app:

 - In Google Home app, add dishwasher device.
 - I haven't verified this, but I think dishwasher remote start light must be on, and dishwasher must be closed.